Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Modeling Framework

 \subsubsection{Long-range Transmission}

-We use the model and parameters in \cite{schijven2021quantitative} and model long-range transmission by quantifying the concentration of virus-containing aerosols or fine droplets suspended in the air.
-(Hereafter, we call them ``aerosols".)
-The model assumes that aerosols are distributed uniformly across the room.
+We used the model and parameters in \cite{schijven2021quantitative} and modeled long-range transmission by quantifying the concentration of virus-containing aerosols or fine droplets suspended in the air (hereafter, we call them ``aerosols").
+The model assumed that aerosols are distributed uniformly across the room.
 As a result, the probability of transmission does not depend on distance or angle from the source and only depends on the rate of aerosol emission from the infectious source, duration of exposure, room volume, and level of ventilation.